fastjengine/fastjengine.github.io/wiki/tutorials/hello-fastj.md

 ## What's Next?
-Next up, we'll be covering (topic to be determined soon, sorry!).
-[Join the FastJ Discord][Discord-Link] to get updates when the next tutorial article will be coming out!
+Next up, we'll be covering engine configuration!
+[Join the FastJ Discord][Discord-Link] to get updates when the next tutorial article(s) will be coming out!

 Feel like going ahead?
 If you're confident in your skills, feel free to roam the [examples][Examples-Link]] section of the FastJ repository.
 As I have time, more and more example articles will be added to the website.
 Before then, the examples will always be written out and published in the code repository.

-[FastJ-In-Minutes-Link]: /wiki/fastj-basics/fastj-in-fifteen-minutes "Create a FastJ window in 15 minutes"
+[FastJ-In-Minutes-Link]: /wiki/fastj-basics/fastj-in-fifteen-minutes "Hit the ground running by creating your first FastJ program!"
-[HelloFastJ-Example-Link]: https://example.fastj.dev/hellofastj/Main.java "Hello, FastJ!
-Example"
+[HelloFastJ-Example-Link]: https://example.fastj.dev/hellofastj/Main.java "Hello, FastJ! | FastJ Tutorials"
+[Engine-Configuration-Tutorial-Link]: /wiki/tutorials/fastj-configuration "Configure FastJEngine's FPS, UPS, initial window size, and more!"
 [Discord-Link]: https://discord.gg/FTWsYVSDv6 "Join the FastJ Discord!"
 [Examples-Link]: https://example.fastj.dev/ "FastJ Examples"